In the Philippines I have been to the island of Palawan. I went there with some friends last November and it was amazing!

 I will skip Palawan islands as they have been covered above.

 If you want a quieter time; I would suggest Southern Leyte.
 The drive from Maasin City (the capital) to Sogod via Padre Burgos is fantastic.
 There are white sand beaches stretching from the far edge of Maasin to Padre Burgos.
 This area is argueably the best diving area in the Philippines.
 It is very famous for it's Whale Shark (the biggest fish in the world).
 There is a Zip line near Sogod and a new adventure park in Maasin (outside city).
 The area is not near as developed as Boracay or Bohol, and in general it is cheaper and quieter.
 Accommadation varies from pension house (around $10 - $25) to Hotels ($40 - $250).
 There are now several new hotels from Maasin City to Padre Burgos.
 Southern Leyte has one of the lowest crime rates in The Philippines.

 Further South is Davao on island of Mindanao.
 You can get there from southern leyte.
 Hop on a bus in Maasin or along the route to Lilloan and it will take you to Davao via Surigou (bus/ferry/bus).
 I think twice a week you can get a boat direct from Maasin to Surigao.
 Davao is a model City.
 Low crime rate.
 Zero tolerance.
 Reasonable hotel rates.
-It is by far the cleanest, safest big cities in The Philippines. over 4 years agoAnswered by Patrick via WorldNomads.com
+It is by far the cleanest, safest big cities in The Philippines. almost 5 years agoAnswered by Patrick via WorldNomads.com